Bushfire-hit Australians Still In Tents As Virus Slows Recovery - UrduPoint

 But with ageing equipment and a struggle to find materials, the physical and emotional toll was "flogging" the team, he said.

-"None of my crew have got really anything, you know, we're week-to-week sort of guys, you rely on that pay cheque big time." - The world moved on - Throughout the area, signs of life are springing from the charred-out landscape, but 66-year-old Wayne Keft said the recovery has been "slow and difficult" for many.
+"None of my crew have got really anything, you know, we're week-to-week sort of guys, you rely on that paycheque big time."

-His home near Cobargo was destroyed when "a fireball went through the front of the house".

-He now lives in a garage, and is plagued by dust that blows in off a road nearby.